ryanreilly/phase_4_project/README.md

 ![word_hist](images/word_hist.png)

-There looks to be around 20 words.
+There looks to be around 20 words per tweet.

 ### What are the most common stop words?